andbof/pwmanager/README.md

 pwmanager is a python script for storing passwords, searchable by hostname and user, in a gnupg encrypted git backed database.
 It can encrypt to multiple keys and also fetch keys from LDAP, allowing you to easily and securely share and version control passwords with others.
-This might be useful whenever multiple people need to share passwords with one another.
+Useful for both personal and group-wide password storage and sharing.

 Copyright (C) 2019 Andreas Bofjäll <andreas@gazonk.org>, see LICENSE for licensing details.